 The Lost Art of Being Bored: What the 90s Taught Me About 2026 Screen Time

-It’s another gloriously clear day outside my 2‑metre windows.
+It's another gloriously clear day outside.
 The sun is blazing, the sky is that crisp, endless blue, and from my perch on the grey sofa, the world looks perfectly still.
-But a quick glance at my phone tells a different story — a relentless barrage of notifications, breaking news alerts, and endless video loops.
+The kind of stillness that should invite quiet reflection, maybe even a little daydreaming.
+But a quick glance at my phone tells a different story: a relentless barrage of notifications, breaking news alerts, and endless video loops all fighting for my attention.

 The 90s Summer: Kerby, 10p Scallop Butties, and Zero Connectivity

-If you grew up in the 90s, summer boredom wasn’t an emergency; it was a launchpad.
-There were no algorithms curating our attention span.
+If you grew up in the 90s, summer boredom wasn't an emergency; it was a launchpad.
+There were no algorithms curating our attention span, no infinite scroll to fall into, no pocket-sized dopamine dispenser to rescue us from a quiet moment.
 If it was too hot, you were left entirely to your own devices.
+And somehow, you always found something to do.

-You’d spend hours on the pavement playing kerby, or setting up a football match using two jackets for goalposts on the street concrete.
-When hunger hit, you didn’t open an app.
+You'd spend hours on the pavement playing kerby, that glorious game of bouncing a football off the kerb and catching it on the rebound.
+Or you'd set up a makeshift football match using two jackets for goalposts on the street concrete, the heat shimmering off the tarmac as you ran yourself ragged.
+When hunger hit, you didn't open an app.
 You wandered down to the local chip shop with a bit of spare change for a 10p scallop butty, or grabbed a 10p pack of crisps from the corner shop.
+The whole world felt within walking distance.

 Why We Are Terrified of a Quiet Mind in 2026

-Don’t get me wrong, I love the convenience of 2026.
-I love having the sum of human knowledge in my pocket.
+Don't get me wrong, I love the convenience of 2026.
+I love having the sum of human knowledge in my pocket, being able to find answers instantly, and connecting with people across the world.
 But sometimes, I wonder if the constant noise is just a massive distraction from our own thoughts.
 By never allowing ourselves to be truly bored, are we missing out on the exact moments where our best ideas are born?
+Einstein reportedly got his best insights while daydreaming.
+Newton sat under a tree and watched an apple fall.
+What are we losing by never letting our minds wander?

 Until the Next Drop